IBM-Cloud/terraform-provider-ibm/website/docs/r/hpcs.html.markdown

     ~> **Note:** If you are using a signing service (`signature_server_url`) to provide signature keys, specify the token that authorizes use of the signature key depending on the signing service definition.
 * `failover_units` - (Optional, int) The number of failover crypto units for your service instance.
 Valid values are 0, 2, or 3, and it must be less than or equal to the number of operational crypto units.
 If you set it 0, cross-region high availability will not be enabled.
 Currently, you can enable this option only in the us-south and us-east region.
 If you do not specify the value, the default value is 0.
 * `location` - (Required, string) The region abbreviation, such as us-south, that represents the geographic area where the operational crypto units of your service instance are located.
 For more information, see Regions and locations.
 As recovery crypto units are available only in us-south and us-east, only these two regions are supported if you want to use Terraform for instance initialization.
-* `name` - (Required, string) The name of your Hyper Protect Crypto Service instance.
+* `name` - (Required, string) The name of your Hyper Protect Crypto Services instance.
 * `plan` - (Required, string) The pricing plan for your service instance.
 Currently, only the standard plan is supportd.
 * `resource_group_id` - (Optional, string) The Id of resource group where you want to organize and manage your service instance.
 * `revocation_threshold` - (Required, int) The number of administrator signatures that is required to remove an administrator after you leave imprint mode.
 The valid value is between 1 and 8.